 Other Sources of Funding for research, travel, and dissertation writing support are available as USC-funded internal grants and grants/fellowships from external sources.
 Students are expected to seek funding through Graduate School Fellowships and outside sources.
-Students may reference the Department of History webpage for more information on available resources: http://dornsife.usc.edu/hist/graduate-resources/ The Graduate School has a helpful list of external fellowship opportunities here: http://graduateschool.usc.edu/fellowships/external-fellowships/
+The Graduate School has a helpful list of external fellowship opportunities here: External Fellowships - USC Graduate School